Getting Started

 sudo pip3 install --upgrade pip

-Install Python, Pip, GMT and pyGPlates on Mac using Macports¶
+Install GMT and Python/pip on macOS

 First install GMT 5: